 So how do they differ from their moving-coil dynamic counterparts?

 To start, planar magnetic headphone drivers have their conductive elements embedded within their diaphragms.
-The thin conductive material traces are part of the diaphragm rather than simply being attached to the diaphragm.
+The thin conductive material traces are part of the diaphragm rather than being attached to the diaphragm.

 Strong flat magnets are positioned directly to either side of the diaphragm.

 There must be space between the magnetic planes in order for air to escape the driver and sound waves to move out of the driver.
-Note, too, that the magnets are designed as close as possible to the diaphragm for maximal magnetic field strength around the diaphragm but must be positioned far enough away that conductive element with the diaphragm doesn’t stick to either of the two magnetic planes.
+Note, too, that the magnets are designed as close as possible to the diaphragm for maximal magnetic field strength around the diaphragm but must be positioned far enough away that the conductive element with the diaphragm doesn't stick to either of the two magnetic planes.

 Here is a simplified cross-sectional diagram of a planar magnetic headphone driver:

 The name “planar magnetic” comes from the plane of the diaphragm and the flat magnetic structure to its front and back and from the fact that the transducer works on the principles of electromagnetism.

 Let's break down how the planar magnetic headphone driver works.

 As with all headphone drivers, two electrical lead wires bring the audio signal to the conductive element.
 As discussed, in the case of the planar magnetic headphone driver, this conductive element is embedded into the diaphragm.